 What We Need

-HPPB's projects focus in one or more thematic areas: Community Development, Sustainable agriculture and environment, Health and Education.
+HPPB's projects focus on one or more thematic areas: Community Development, Sustainable agriculture, and environment, Health and Education.
 Volunteers will be part of the implementation of different projects active in the community where they live.

-In the most part, volunteers will work with student, women and farmer groups.
+For the most part, volunteers will work with students, women and farmer groups.

 When & Who

 Volunteers live and work in villages where projects are being implemented.

 As other villagers, volunteers will live together in small houses that are usually built with traditional materials (made of wood and thatched roofs) and have basic furniture.

 Daily fees provide volunteers with housing with basic furniture plus bus-fare refunds and work materials to carry out approved project activities.
 NOTE: Volunteers are responsible for food, leisure, visa, and health-related expenses, during their stay.

 More Services we Offer